 If you would like to discuss your SEND requirements please contact the school and we will try our best to help you.

 We also teach Maths as independent units; however we look for opportunities for the children to apply their learning in Maths across the curriculum wherever possible.
-To teach the requirements of the National Curriculum in Maths we follow Busy Ant Maths on Collins Connect, which provides content and resources for primary maths education.
+To teach the requirements of the National Curriculum in Maths we use a range of schemes and resources to allow for a breadth of activities and coverage.

 Reading and Phonics

 At St. Joseph’s we teach phonics and high frequency words in a multi-sensory way.
-We use materials from a range of publishers including ‘Read Write Ink‘, but also include interactive games and physical activities in the learning process.
+We use materials from a range of publishers, including interactive games and physical activities in the learning process.

 Please visit Our Classes section of our school website to view our pupils’ work.